blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

     ]
     ```

+## JSON Schema additions

+The proposed type system will make use of a couple of non-standard JSON Schema keywords.
+These will be used to add explicitness and to allow for new semantics within schemas.

+The `kind` keyword will be used to identify the kind of the schema being described.
+The value of `kind` must be one of

+- `entityType`
+- `propertyType`
+- `dataType`
+- `linkType`

+The `links` keyword will be used to allow Entity Type schemas to define links.
+The value of `links` is an object, whose keys are URIs (that point to Link Types).
+Values of `links` are also objects, which can optionally define extra constraints on the link.
+More on that in the Reference-Level explanation.

 ## Using the Types in the Block Protocol

 > 💭 This section has been kept purposefully brief, as in-depth discussion of implications has been reserved for the Reference-Level Explanation due to heavy reliance on technical details